David Tacey Interview on Carl Jung, Mysticism, Comparative Religion and the Politics of Mythology

 A significant portion of the interview focuses on James Hillman, a prominent post-Jungian psychologist who worked closely with Tacey for three years.
 Tacey shares his experiences as Hillman’s analysand and discusses Hillman’s attempts to move beyond Jung’s ideas, particularly through his development of archetypal psychology.

 However, Tacey also expresses criticism of Hillman’s work, noting the discrepancy between his theories and his clinical practice.
-He suggests that Hillman struggled to fully articulate and implement his post-Jungian ideas, and discusses Hillman’s controversial views on war and gender politics.
+He suggests that Hillman struggled to fully articulate and implement his post-Jungian ideas, and discusses Hillman’s controversial views on war and academics.

 The Future of Jungian Psychology